ecell/ecell4_base/docs/installation.rst

 docker for Mac
 ==============

-Please install boot2docker and docker with http://docs.docker.io/en/latest/installation/mac/ and create and run following shell script.
+Please install boot2docker and docker with http://docs.docker.io/en/latest/installation/mac/ .

+And create and run following shell script.

 ::